 J: Well, Prov, if you are out there.
 I am sorry.
 I am a taken Man.
 Kate, she’s not named Prov, but she’s pretty special.

 J: Nathan, let’s talk about you and revenue, and dollars coming in the door.
 What is the way you generate revenue in your business today?

 N: Sure.
 So, Portlight sells products.
 We operate on a dropship model.
 So, customers pay upfront.
 We have manufacturers that we work with that we purchase products after the fact and they ship it to the end consumer.
 And we handle all the customer care on the back end so they don’t have to.

-And my company, FreeeUp, it’s all about billable hours.
+And my business, FreeeUp, it’s all about billable hours.
 We charge an hourly rate from $5 to $50 an hour depending on the worker.
 And all our revenue is either billable hours or some of the side services we offer like suspension appeals, different things like that, that kinda help our clients keep moving forward.
 But our main way of generating revenue is by billable hours.

 J: Nathan, let’s talk moments.
 In this specific moment that I want to go to is what you consider your best entrepreneurial moment to date.
 So, take us back to that moment in time and tell that story.